- Convicted of the 1981 murder of Philadelphia policeman Daniel Faulkner

-A number of Abu-Jamal advocates have started their own websites.
-One of them, FreeMumia.org, is run by longtime Trotskyite communist Jeff Mackler of the California Federation of Teachers.
+A number of Abu-Jamal advocates have started their own websites to promote his innocence.
+One of them, FreeMumia.org, is run by the longtime Trotskyite communist Jeff Mackler of the California Federation of Teachers.
 Mackler is also a leading member of Socialist Action USA.

 Among the organizations to publicly declare their solidarity with Abu-Jamal are Amnesty International, Ben & Jerry's Ice Cream Products, the Center for Constitutional Rights, the Committees of Correspondence, Deep Dish TV, Human Rights Watch, the International Action Center, International ANSWER, the NAACP, the National Lawyers Guild, and Refuse and Resist.

 Revered by the academic Left, Abu-Jamal has been a guest speaker at a number of college commencement ceremonies—in each instance delivering his addresses via video transmission from the confines of his prison cell.
-In 1999, for instance, Abu Jamal spoke to the graduating class of Evergreen State College in Olympia, Washington.
+In 1999, for instance, he spoke to the graduating class of Evergreen State College in Olympia, Washington.
 Likening himself to persecuted social-justice leaders of the past, he explained that he was a revolutionary seeking to raise public consciousness about America’s alleged repression of blacks and other minorities.
-“Revolution,” he said, “according to the Declaration of Independence, is a right” of all oppressed people.
-Among the other schools whose graduates Abu-Jamal has addressed are Antioch College, Kent State University, Occidental College, and Merrill College at UC Santa Cruz, and his alma mater, Goddard College (in October 2014).
+“Revolution, according to the Declaration of Independence, is a right” of all oppressed people, said Abu-Jamal.
+Among the other schools whose graduates Abu-Jamal has addressed are Antioch College, Kent State University, Occidental College, Merrill College at UC Santa Cruz, and his alma mater, Goddard College (in October 2014).

 The Left's devotion to Abu-Jamal is a phenomenon that extends far beyond the borders of the United States.
 Indeed he has been made an honorary citizen of approximately 25 cities around the world, including Copenhagen, Montreal, Palermo, and Paris.
 And in 2001, he received the sixth biennial Erich Mühsam Prize, an award that recognizes activism in line with that of its namesake, the late anarcho-communist essayist.

-While serving his prison sentence, Abu-Jamal has earned a BA degree from Goddard College and an MA from California State University at Dominguez Hill.
+While serving his prison sentence, Abu-Jamal has earned a BA degree from Goddard College (1996) and an MA from California State University at Dominguez Hill.
 He also published a 1995 book titled Live from Death Row, wherein he discusses the prison experience from an inmate's perspective.
-In an essay in which Mumia addresses the Civil Rights and Black Power movements of the 1960s, for example, his left-wing views crystallize in these lines:
+In an essay addressing the Civil Rights and Black Power movements of the 1960s, for example, his left-wing views crystallize in these lines:

-Abu-Jamal has also published All Things Censored (2000, with a foreword by Alice Walker); Death Blossoms: Reflections from a Prisoner of Conscience (2003, with a preface by Cornel West); We Want Freedom: A Life In The Black Panther Party (2004, with an introduction by Kathleen Cleaver); Jailhouse Lawyers: Prisoners Defending Prisoners v. the USA (2009, with an introduction by Angela Davis); and The Classroom and the Cell: Conversations on Black Life in America (2011, co-authored with Marc Lamont Hill).
+Additional books that Abu-Jamal has published include All Things Censored (2000, with a foreword by Alice Walker); Death Blossoms: Reflections from a Prisoner of Conscience (2003, with a preface by Cornel West); We Want Freedom: A Life In The Black Panther Party (2004, with an introduction by Kathleen Cleaver); Jailhouse Lawyers: Prisoners Defending Prisoners v. the USA (2009, with an introduction by Angela Davis); and The Classroom and the Cell: Conversations on Black Life in America (2011, co-authored with Marc Lamont Hill).

-For many years, Abu-Jamal has hosted his own radio program that airs regularly and can be heard online at Prison Radio.
-Hundreds of his broadcasts have also been aired on Pacifica Radio since 1989.
+For many years, Abu-Jamal has hosted his own radio program that airs regularly on Prison Radio and can also be heard via the Internet.
+Moreover, hundreds of his broadcasts have been aired on Pacifica Radio since 1989.

 A national officer with the National Lawyers Guild—where his official title is Jailhouse Lawyer Vice President—Abu-Jamal has been a regular columnist for Junge Welt, a Marxist newspaper in Germany.
-He has been a guest blogger at the website of Marc Lamont Hill.
+He also has been a guest blogger at the website of Marc Lamont Hill.